Reading time: 4 min.

 If your hair is falling out, seeing your GP is a good place to start.
 They can help you discover why your hair is falling out by monitoring your diet, lifestyle, stress levels, and any medications that cause hair loss.

-However, if your hair loss is down to male pattern balding or female pattern hair loss, there’s not much GPs can do to reverse it.
 In these instances, you’ll need to seek specialist advice from a hair loss clinic.
-They can advise you on the best course of action to address your hair loss — which may include having a hair transplant.
+They can advise you on the best course of action to address your hair loss which might include hair loss treatments and /or having a hair transplant.

 What is a hair transplant?